gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_lines_graph.rst

     # Define the range of x values
     x = np.linspace(-1, 5, 100)

-This line creates an array of 100 evenly spaced values between -1 and 5 using the `linspace` function from the `numpy` library.
+This line creates an array of 100 evenly spaced values between -1 and 5.
 This array represents the range of x values that will be used to plot the line graphs.
+It is need to give  asmooth curve to the parabola.

 ::